 Echinacea is a herb that grows wild in parts of North America.
-It is a herbal supplement used widely in Europe.
+In Europe people use it as a herbal supplement.

 Common names for echinacea include:

 - Kansas snakeroot

 - black sampson or sampson root

 - echinacea angustifolia

 - echinacea pallida

 Manufacturers make a liquid extract from the leaves, roots or the whole plant .

 Echinacea is mostly available as the herbal remedy echinacea purpurea.
 Some preparations do not say which variety they contain.